 Central Piedmont General Education Goals

 Successful completion of General Education foundation courses establishes competencies for students in the areas of:

 3) personal growth and cultural literacy, and

 College Transfer Programs

-Transfer programs are for students interested in completing their general education requirements prior to transferring to a four-year institution.
+Transfer programs are for students interested in completing their general education requirements before transferring to a four-year institution.
 The programs offer courses comparable to the freshman and sophomore levels at four-year colleges and universities.
-Students are able to transfer a diploma or an associate degree to four-year colleges prepared with the background and skills necessary to succeed in further studies.
-Graduates possess college-level academic skills and have successfully completed the general education core curriculum.
+Students can transfer a diploma or an associate degree to four-year colleges prepared with the background and skills necessary to succeed in further studies.
+Graduates possess college-level academic skills and have completed the general education core curriculum.
 More information is available on the Transfer Resource Center website.

 The college offers two-year Associate in Applied Science (A.A.S.) degree programs for students interested in completing a career-oriented program.
 Graduates of these programs develop marketable employment and college-level academic skills.
 In some cases, courses within the programs are transferable to colleges and universities.

-The college also offers shorter-term diploma and certificate programs for students seeking other career goals such as updating job skills, career advancement or re-entry into the workforce.
-In support of these programs, the college continues to form partnerships with business and industry.
+The college also offers shorter-term diploma and certificate programs for students seeking other career goals such as updating job skills, career advancement, or re-entry into the workforce.
+In support of these programs, the college continues to form partnerships with businesses and industries.